Roodootoo/Roodootoo/README.md

 ### Hi there 👋

-- 👀 I’m interested in backend development & AI
+- 👀 I’m interested in backend development & ML & AI
-- 🌱 I’m currently learning Python development
 - 👯 I’m looking to collaborate on python / django projects / ML
 - 💬 Ask me about.. dogs) Yes, I'm also cynologist
 - 📫 How to reach me: telegram - @rdt_a